sunghlin/temp.sunghlin.github.io/about.md

 Developed and simulated probability models to correctly analyse the performance of channel assignment with rapid cell phone hand-offs.
 Explored the effect of adopting random walk or human walk to probability models for assigning channels.

 ### Peer-to-Peer

+#### Hybrid P2P Video Streaming

+*(Papaer is published in IEEE/ACM IWQoS 2015, with title __Sustaining Ad-Driven P2P Streaming Ecosystems A Market-Based Approach__, following up a journal in IEEE Transactions on Multimedia with a title __On Market-Driven Hybrid-P2P Video Streaming__)*

+Re-designed sharing mechanisms to eliminate the problem of video playback pausesby up to 80% while providing sufficiently high quality of videos to peers; developed market-based game-theoretic modelthat uses advertisements as an incentive to satisfy all the market stakeholders.

 #### Implemented a distributed large-scale Digital Signage system.
 Implemented a distributed large-scale Digital Signage system.
 Developed partial storage systems for video contents and advertisements by combining Content Distribution Network and Peer-to-Peer technologies